 Anonymous types in C# are a feature that allows us to create objects at runtime without having to explicitly define a class.

-They provide a quick and convenient way to encapsulate a set of properties in a single object without having to define a specific class for it.
+They provide a quick and convenient way to encapsulate a set of properties into a single object without needing to define a specific class for it.

-These types were introduced in C# 3.0 and are commonly used in scenarios where temporary data storage is needed (such as in LINQ queries).
+These types were introduced in C# 3.0 and are commonly used in scenarios where temporary data storage is needed (for example, in LINQ queries).

 - Immutability: Once created, an anonymous type cannot change its properties.

-- Strong typing: Although they are anonymous, anonymous types are strongly typed and their structure is known at compile time.
+- Strongly Typed: Although anonymous, these types are strongly typed and their structure is known at compile time.

 var person = new { Name = "Luis", Age = 30 };